 In an analysis of 21 studies examining diet and depression, eating red and processed meats increased the risk of depression by over 25 percent while fruits and vegetables had the opposite relationship.

 6. Stomach cancer:

-Researchers combined 42 studies relating diet to stomach cancer and found that higher intake of red meat increased the risk by 70 percent while processed red meat increased it by 80 percent over those that shunned meats.
+Researchers combined 42 studies relating diet to stomach cancer and found that a higher intake of red meat increased the risk by 70 percent while processed red meat increased it by 80 percent over those that shunned meats.

 7. Head and neck cancer:

 In a study from the Netherlands of over 120,000 subjects followed for over 20 years, consumption of processed red meat was associated with developing cancers of the head and neck.
-The risk was increased as much as 50 percent compared to the low- or non-meat eaters studied.
+The risk was increased by as much as 50 percent compared to the low- or non-meat eaters studied.

 8. Gestational diabetes:

 Developing diabetes during pregnancy, known as gestational diabetes, can complicate pregnancies and have an impact on the health of the offspring.
 In a recent analysis, the highest red meat consumption of any kind increased the risk of gestational diabetes by over twofold.
 Once again, processed red meat also increased the risk by about double over low-meat eaters.

 Want to learn more from Dr. Kahn about the benefits of a plant-based diet?
 Check out the first-ever functional nutrition training, where he teaches classes on heart health and veganism.